-Therefore the recommendation: Make Your decision or start Your experiment only after sufficient time for reflection; and if You got aware that You errored nevertheless, then trace and recognise Your mistake, learn from it, evolve and improve the following attempt, if necessary; You owe that to common sense and to Your responsibility.
+Therefore the recommendation: Make Your decision or start Your experiment only subsequent to sufficient time for reflection; and if You got aware that You errored nevertheless, then trace and identify Your mistake, learn from it, evolve and improve the following attempt, if necessary; You owe that to common sense and to Your responsibility.
 And try vigorously to falsify Your all the best thesis and replace it with a better one.
 Never stop doubting.
-Permanent and critical scrutinising of own actions and intentions (Sokrates) might be the universal principle of each positive and constructive development of culture; unfortunately this is by far not realised in every case, as shown by the following arbitrary examples: 25.05.2020: murder of George Floyd; 10.03.2019: crash of Boeing 73 Max; 25.01.2019: tailings dam failure at Brumadinho (Brazil); 07.01.2015: assault in editorial office Charlie Hebdo (Paris); 17.07.2014: downing of flight MH17 of Malaysian Airlines; 24.07.2010: mass panic at love parade in Duisburg; 20.04.2010: Deepwater Horizon blowout; ca. 2007: extinction of the animal species Melomys rubicola; 16.01.2003: Columbia Space Shuttle disaster; 04.-07.1994: genocide in Ruanda; 28.09.1994: capsisinig of MS Estonia in the Baltic Sea; 26.04.1986: nuclear core meltdown at Chernobyl; 05.09.1972: Munich Olympic Massacre; 10.11.1966: Gang rape and murder of Vietnamese woman Phan Thi Mào; 1960: Onset of the environmental crisis at Lake Aral; 01.10.1957: onset of the Contergan scandal; 06.-09.08.1945: drop of two atomic bombs over Japanese cities; 01.09.1939: provocation of the second world war by Nazi Germany; 06.05.1937: airship havary at Lakehurst; 14.04.1912: sinking of RMS Titanic in the Labrador Sea; etc..
+Permanent and critical scrutinising of own actions and intentions (Sokrates) might be the universal principle of each positive and constructive development of culture; unfortunately this is by far not realised in every case, as shown by the following arbitrary examples: 25.05.2020: murder of George Floyd; 10.03.2019: crash of Boeing 73 Max; 25.01.2019: tailings dam failure at Brumadinho (Brazil); 07.01.2015: assault in editorial office Charlie Hebdo (Paris); 17.07.2014: downing of flight MH17 of Malaysian Airlines; 24.07.2010: mass panic at love parade in Duisburg; 20.04.2010: Deepwater Horizon blowout; ca. 2007: climate change driven extinction of the animal species Melomys rubicola; 16.01.2003: Columbia Space Shuttle disaster; 04.-07.1994: genocide in Ruanda; 28.09.1994: capsisinig of MS Estonia in the Baltic Sea; 26.04.1986: nuclear core meltdown at Chernobyl; 05.09.1972: Munich Olympic Massacre; 10.11.1966: Gang rape and murder of Vietnamese woman Phan Thi Mào; 1960: Onset of the environmental crisis at Lake Aral; 01.10.1957: Onset of the Contergan scandal; 06.-09.08.1945: Drop of two atomic bombs over Japanese cities; 01.09.1939: Provocation of the second world war by Nazi Germany; 06.05.1937: Airship havary at Lakehurst; 14.04.1912: Sinking of RMS Titanic in the Labrador Sea; etc..

-George H. Tulloch, who filmed, studied, searched and recovered artifacts from the wreck, concluded as follows about error culture: The Titanic is a symbol for the price we had to pay for our courage.
+The expedition leader and exhibition manager George H. Tulloch, who filmed, studied and searched at the Titanic wreck, who recovered artifacts from it and presented them in a museum, concluded as follows about error culture: The Titanic is a symbol for the price we had to pay for our courage.
 And the objects we recovered, symbolise that the rediscovery of our failure is essential, so that we are saddened, that we heal us and we grow.
 (SPIEGEL TV GmbH: 14.04.1912: Die letzten Stunden der unsinkbaren Titanic.- DVD-Edition, Nr.
 33, 2012).
 Accordingly, learning from mistakes is optimally effective in that case, if original fragments or relicts of the havary/failure are recovered and presented in the wide public.
-The longer the search for such outcomes of human mistakes lasts, the more difficult the access to and the recovery of them has turned out to be and the larger the dimension of human mistake has been, the higher their pedagogic value.
+The longer the search for such outcomes of human mistakes lasts, the more difficult the access to and the recovery of them has turned out to be and the larger the dimension of the referring human mistake has been, the higher their pedagogic value.

 Due to the totality of the effect of such mistakes, the preexisting - nature and culture - has became extinct, dissolved, fragmented or transformed.
-Because of interactions between effects caused by mistakes, unpredictable emergencies might evolve.
+Because of interactions between effects caused by mistakes, unpredictable emergencies might evolve additionally.
 Rescue or recovery will have become impossible, because no system - or parts of it - has remained in unchanged state, out of which relief actions might occur; and wherein the rescued / recovered can be deposited safely.
-There is yet the option of conservation, limited in time and size: it consists in transferring valuable or iconic objects of the old integral system timely into artificial niches established in the new system like museums, botanic gardens, zoos, archives, seed-vaults, ice core deposits, etc., where they still can be preserved for some time.
+There is yet the option of conservation, limited in time and size: it consists in transferring valuable or iconic objects of the old integral system timely into artificial niches like museums, botanic gardens, zoos, archives, seed-vaults, ice core deposits, etc. set up in the new system, where they still can be preserved for some time.
 Also by means of these evidence objects, the underlying mistake can be analysed, realised, interpreted and used for corrections in mental development.
 Objects preserved from nature recall to lost paradises, those preserved from culture remember very often mistakes.

-In analogy to the Titanic wreck resting for a long time on the deep sea floor, the earth system would be positioned after transgression of tipping points in global locked-in state characterised by stable hothouse condition.
-All must be done to avoid the ultimate boundary mistake, which might occur after the holocaust of reason.
+In analogy to the Titanic wreck resting for a long time on the deep sea floor, the earth system would shift after transgression of tipping points in a global locked-in state characterised by long lasting and stable hothouse condition.
+All must be done to avoid the ultimate boundary mistake.